What is skin cancer?

 Basal cell carcinoma - The most common and least dangerous skin cancer.

-Squamous cell carcinoma - Not as dangerous as melanoma, but can spread to other parts of the body
+Squamous cell carcinoma - Not as dangerous as melanoma, but can spread to other body parts.

 What causes skin cancer?